 I’m so glad I did!
 What a sweet place!
 Small and cosy, but not dirty.
 Yes there are puhs, so are there at Struge.
 I didn’t see them inside though.
 And puhs are actually kind of cute.
 They just make a lot of noise and eat your food if you don’t hang it somewhere.
 I was glad that it turned out to good, but also that I now had an opinion of my own, based on my own experience.

 Not only did I find myself at a beautiful place, the company I got from Zagreb made it even better.
-Sometimes I need to be alone and sometimes I’m happy to have people around.
+Sometimes I need to be alone, and sometimes I’m happy to have people around.
 People who still let you do your own thing, don’t judge and don’t take over the place like it suddenly you who is the intruder.
-While it’s actually the other way around, because they are walking into “your” quiet peaceful place.
+While it’s actually the other way around, because they are walking into “your” quiet, peaceful place.

 With some people I Automatically keep distance and with others I don’t think of anything at all.
 These are the moments I can be myself, without noticing or paying attention to it.
-With those people I can sleep in a shelter where the matrasses are almost touching each other and still feel I’ve got enough space.
+With those people I can sleep in a shelter where the mattresses are almost touching each other and still feel I’ve got enough space.
 Those people can come physically close, but don’t cross the “my personal space” line.
-Funny enough I often realise this much later, because at that time it all comes naturally.
+Funny enough I often realize this much later, because at that time it all comes naturally.
 But it is a special thing when it happens.

 Imagine me being afraid of spiders and finding out when everybody is already nice and settled in their sleeping bags, that there is a fat black spider only thirty centimetres away from my head.
 I let out a little scream.
 “What’s up?”
 The guy laying next to asks.
 “Ohh uhh, a spider.”
 “Let me see, is it in a web?”
 “Yes.”
 “Then it will stay there.”
 “Are you sure?”
 “Yes.”
-“Ok then.
+“OK then.
 You know it’s not a rational thing.
 Fears.”
-“Hmm, it’s ok.”
+“Hmm, it’s OK.”
 And I feel comfortable enough to let it go.
 To sleep next to a spider.
-My face of course, turned away from the little creature, which means turned towards the guy, but even that is ok.
+My face, of course, turned away from the little creature, which means turned towards the guy, but even that is OK.
 I trust the guy, because he’s not joking with me.
 Not judging.
 The next morning the spider is indeed still in its web.

 After encounters like this, being alone feels different.
 It is a certain type of loneliness which is very meaningful to me.
 It doesn’t make me sad, but rather thankful for the fact that I meet people who make me feel this way.
 Even when I cry about it, it’s alright.
 It shows me that I’m able to have feelings and able to let others be part of them.
 The other can be a good friend from Amsterdam, but also a stranger.
-Someone you’ve only talked to for one evening can leave a deep impression or someone you slept next to in a shelter can give you a warm feeling of safeness which will be gone once you’re on your own again.
+Someone you’ve only talked to for one evening can leave a deep impression, or someone you slept next to in a shelter can give you a warm feeling of safeness which will be gone once you’re on your own again.
 And then, being alone feels different.

 It’s almost the same as being lovesick (is that an English word?).
-The consequences of feeling deeply for someone is that it hurts when that someone is not there anymore.
-Or not “your” someone anymore.
-Although I can surely feel the pain, to me it’s an important and beautiful thing.
+The consequences of feeling deeply for someone is that it hurts when that someone is not there any more.
+Or not “your” someone any more.
+Although I can surely feel the pain, to me, it’s an important and beautiful thing.
 It’s part of connecting with other people.
 And as long as I’m able to connect, I don’t feel lonely in a bad kind of way.

-The a dear friend, a stranger who crosses your path and offers you a place to stay or another hiker, there is probably something we have in common.
+The dear friend, a stranger who crosses your path and offers you a place to stay or another hiker, there is probably something we have in common.
 Something that we share that binds.
 With some people it lasts a lifetime, with others it’s just a certain period.
 And yes sometimes only just a few days, hours or an evening, but all of these experiences are dear to me.
 They mean something.